Multi-District School Choice: Playing on Several Fields: Introduction

-To our knowledge, ours is the first theoretical analysis of multi-district school choice.
-Closest to our work are previous papers that analyze different types of schools (such as charter, magnet, and private schools) coexisting with public schools.
-For instance, considering schools that are not district-run and can therefore choose to use their own admissions systems, \citet{ekmekci2019common} analyze school incentives for participating in a unified enrollment system in a single district.
-Other papers assume there is no option for a unified enrollment system, and instead analyze a ``slightly decentralized'' mechanism that can be used to rematch students with the vacant seats that arise from schools of several types accepting the same student \citep{manjunath2016two,turhan2019welfare,afacan2022parallel}. \citet{akbarpour2022centralized} study how exogenously varying the value of outside options affects behavior and preference over mechanisms.
+Within a single district, closest to our work are previous papers that analyze different types of schools (such as charter, magnet, and private schools) coexisting with public schools.
+For instance, considering schools that are not district-run and can therefore choose to use their own admissions systems, \citet{ekmekci2019common} analyze school incentives for participating in a unified enrollment system in a single district. \citet{Dogan2019}, meanwhile, compare the efficiency of unified and divided enrollment systems in a district that has selective and nonselective schools (where students can be admitted to a school of each type under the divided enrollment system).
+Other papers assume that there is no option for a unified enrollment system, and instead analyze a ``slightly decentralized'' mechanism that can be used to rematch students with the vacant seats that arise from schools of several types accepting the same student \citep{manjunath2016two,turhan2019welfare,afacan2022parallel}. \citet{akbarpour2022centralized} study how exogenously varying the value of outside options affects behavior and preference over mechanisms.
 Although these threads of research bear some resemblance to the multi-district school choice problem that we study, there are a number of key differences. \citet{ekmekci2019common} fix the students in the district and focus on the choice by schools of whether to participate in a unified enrollment system; we instead fix the schools in each of multiple districts and allow some students to choose in which district to apply.
-Meanwhile, \citet{manjunath2016two}, \citet{turhan2019welfare}, and \citet{afacan2022parallel} allow every student to report rankings for each school type and choose between matches they receive; \citet{akbarpour2022centralized} similarly do not require students to forego their outside option in order to participate in a match.
+Meanwhile, \citet{manjunath2016two}, \citet{turhan2019welfare}, and \citet{afacan2022parallel} allow every student to report rankings for each school type and choose between matches they receive; the same is true for Doğan and Yenmez (2019) under divided enrollment. \citet{akbarpour2022centralized} similarly do not require students to forego their outside option in order to participate in a match.
 By contrast, we distinguish between students who can and cannot utilize district choice, and even those who can are only able to rank schools in their single chosen district (and therefore only receive one match, and cannot keep a guaranteed outside option).
 Our paper centers on how students endogenously choose their district of enrollment and thus affect the landscape of a school choice problem, a modeling decision that distinguishes this paper from the above prior work.

 Finally, our investigation into the interplay between the choice of mechanism for one district and the multi-district equilibrium can be seen as contributing to a recent line of work on ``partial mechanism design'' (e.g., \citealp{PhilipponS2012,Tirole2012,Kang2023}; see \citealp{KangM2023tutorial}, for a review).